 A road test is given to evaluate your driving skills.
 Are you able to maneuver safely in different traffic situations?
 That’s why your test routes will take you through school zones, railway crossings, intersections, four-way stops, and much more.
-Some mistakes during your DMV driving test can count as automatic fails on driving test in New York that will deny you your license.
+Some mistakes that earn automatic fails on driving test in New York driving test in New York that will deny you your license.

 New York driver examiners have a checklist developed by the DMV and will assign points after assessing your driving skills.
 Simple mistakes can earn you automatic fails on driving test in New York.
 It is, therefore, vital you exercise proper vehicle control and judgment to avoid making road test mistakes.
 You also have to understand what will make your examiner see a mistake as a fail.